SAN FRANCISCO’s BEST ●Attractions●Neighborhoods/Shopping+Restaurants

 Dog Eared Books 489 Castro St./18th St. In addition to selling well-priced already-loved books, this used bookstore has a free box.

 GLBT History Museum 4127 18th St./Castro St. Fee; free 1st W. At this storefront museum, rotating exhibits focus on gay history in San Francisco.
 The first GLBT museum in the U.S., this snall museum is informative and interesting.
 A corner devoted to the life of Harvey Milk includes a short recording excerpted from one of his speeches and the suit he wore the day he was assassinated.
+Lectures, talks, films, and other events are sometimes scheduled.

 Human Rights Campaign 575 Castro St. Once the home of gay activist Harvey Milk and his Castro Camera shop, this spot is now the Human Rights Campaign center.
 It offers resource information for LGBTQ visitors, and a variety of logo merchandise is for sale.
 You can see a likeness of Milk waving from an upstairs window where he once lived.

 Rainbow Honor Walk Those honored with a sidewalk plaque are all self-expressed LGBTQ individuals.
 They are all deceased and accomplished in their fields and include Allen Ginsberg, Keith Haring, Frida Kahlo, and Sally Ride.
 A souvenir coffee mug displaying the honorees can be purchased at the HRC store.